openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-appendix-enums.md

 ## Curve

+Defines an interpolation curve.
+For details about the animation, see <!--RP1-->[Bezier Curve](../../../../design/ux-design/animation-attributes.md)<!--RP1End-->.

 **Widget capability**: This API can be used in ArkTS widgets since API version 9.

 **Atomic service API**: This API can be used in atomic services since API version 11.